Domain Adaptive Ensemble Learning: Methodology

 where $\epsilon$ is a confidence threshold (fixed to $0.95$ in this paper).

 Eq.~\eqref{eq:L_u} can be viewed as a combination of CR and entropy minimization~\cite{grandvalet2005semi} because the conversion from soft probability to one-hot encoding essentially reduces the entropy of the class distribution.
-The confidence threshold provides a curriculum for filtering out less confident (unreliable) pseudo-labels in the early training stages~\cite{iclr18SE,sohn2020fixmatch}.
+The confidence threshold provides a curriculum for filtering out less confident (unreliable) pseudo labels in the early training stages~\cite{iclr18SE,sohn2020fixmatch}.

-\paragraph{The full learning objective} is a weighted sum of Eq.~\eqref{eq:L_ce}, \eqref{eq:L_cr} and \eqref{eq:L_u},
+\textbf{The full learning objective} is a weighted sum of Eq.~\eqref{eq:L_ce}, \eqref{eq:L_cr} and \eqref{eq:L_u},

 where $\lambda_{u}$ is a hyper-parameter for balancing the weighting between $\mathcal{L}_{u}$ and the losses for the labeled source domains.
 For multi-source UDA, DAEL uses Eq.~\eqref{eq:L_full}.
 For DG, $\mathcal{L}_{u}$ is removed due to the absence of target domain data.
-DAEL not only provides a unified solution to the two problems, but also is very easy to implement (see the Appendix for pseudo-code).
+DAEL not only provides a unified solution to the two problems, but is also very easy to implement (see Appendix~\ref{appx:pseudo_code} for pseudo-code).

-\paragraph{Gradient analysis.} To understand the benefit of collaborative learning (i.e., $\|\frac{1}{K}\sum_i p_i - p^* \|^2$) against individual learning (i.e., $\frac{1}{K}\sum_i \|p_i - p^*\|^2$) where $p^*$ denotes the target, we analyze their gradients with respect to a single expert's output $p_i$.
-For collaborative learning, we obtain $\Delta p_i = \frac{2}{K} (\frac{1}{K}(p_i + \sum_{j \neq i} p_j) - p^*)$.
-For individual learning, we obtain $\Delta p_i = \frac{2}{K} ( p_i - p^*)$.
-It is clear that collaborative learning updates an expert by combining information from other experts, which facilitates the exploitation of complementary information.\footnote{The same conclusion can be drawn for KL divergence as the objective.} Table~\ref{tab:col_vs_ind} further confirms the advantage of collaborative learning.
+\textbf{Gradient analysis.} To understand the benefit of collaborative learning (i.e., $\|\frac{1}{K}\sum_i p_i - p^* \|^2$) against individual learning (i.e., $\frac{1}{K}\sum_i \|p_i - p^*\|^2$) where $p^*$ denotes the target, we analyze their gradients with respect to a single expert's output $p_i$.
+For collaborative learning, we have $\Delta p_i = \frac{2}{K} (\frac{1}{K}(p_i + \sum_{j \neq i} p_j) - p^*)$.
+For individual learning, we have $\Delta p_i = \frac{2}{K} ( p_i - p^*)$.
+It is clear that collaborative learning updates an expert by combining information from other experts, which facilitates the exploitation of complementary information.\footnote{The same conclusion can be drawn when using KL divergence as the objective.} Table~\ref{tab:col_vs_ind} further confirms the advantage of collaborative learning.

+\textbf{Relation to knowledge distillation.} DAEL is similar to knowledge distillation (KD)~\cite{hinton2015distilling} in the sense that the teacher-student training is used.
+However, in DAEL the boundary between teacher and student is blurred because each student can become a teacher when the input data come from its domain of expertise.
+Moreover, the collaborative ensemble learning strategy is specifically designed for dealing with multi-domain data---it encourages different experts to learn complementary information such that the ensemble is more generalizable to unseen domains.